-Any biological child that is the natural child of the person who has passed away.
+Any biological child is the natural child of the person who has passed away.

-Step-children is not as straightforward, but a stepchild has the right to challenge a will as long as;
+Step-children are not as straightforward, but a stepchild has the right to challenge a will as long as;

 (a) the stepchild is the child of a spouse of the deceased person; and